rrigato/architecture/staff_engineer/first_edition.md

 # engineering_strategy
 - write an engineering strategy to curate technical quality in order to maintain release velocity over time

+- engineering strategy is proactive alignment among all engineers that enable quick and confident decisions about foundational principles
+    - programming language, iteration structure, code quality standards, development/release process, architecture

+- engineering strategy should be a catalog of specific and opinionated technical practices
+    - anyone on the team can dispute, contribute or propose changes

+- the key to engineering strategy is to keep it specific and link to general knowledge

 # work_purpose
 - pacing your career and life to maximize long term sustainability is driven by the realization that we only have a finite amount of time on this planet and you want to spend it solving high impact problems